huatuoxyz/drab/README.md

-Drab.gem
+drab.gem

 ====

-Terminal-based Twitter Client with Streaming API support. support only facebook Post Only supports Ruby 1.9.
+Terminal-based Twitter Client with Streaming API support. support only Facebook Post Only supports Ruby 1.9.
 This gem is based earthquake